Pierre221352/Term-3-Final-project/README.md

 ![Home Page](https://github.com/Pierre221352/Term-3-Final-project/assets/125281158/3518279d-4fe1-45a1-8380-8408048bd86d)

-Welcome to the Cruise Booking Website!
+Welcome to Nordic Trips Cruise Booking Website!
 This website is designed to help users browse and book exciting cruise adventures.
 Whether you're a developer looking to contribute or a user exploring cruise options, this README will guide you through the project.

 ## Table of Contents
 - [Getting Started](#getting-started)